super-lou/EXstat/README.md

 So you don't have to define complex parameters yourself to extract hydroclimatological variables.
 What's more, if the CARD you want doesn't exist, it's easy to create one based on the others.

-##### Basic workflow
+#### Basic workflow
-For example in hydrology, if you want to extract the annual mean daily discharge QA of such hydrometric data
+For example, in hydrology, if you want to extract the annual mean daily discharge QA from hydrometric data
 ``` R
 install.packages("airGRdatasets")
 library(dplyr)